ServicesAboutBlogFAQContactFree audit →

 There are thousands of Shopify apps.
 Most are unnecessary.
 These five generate measurable ROI for artist stores:

 1. Klaviyo (email marketing) - Non-negotiable if you're serious about repeat revenue.
 Integrates directly with your store to trigger flows based on purchase and browse behaviour.
+The email marketing guide for artists walks through the three flows to set up first.

 2. Judge.me (reviews) - Collects reviews automatically post-purchase and displays them on product pages.
 Stores with reviews convert 15–20% better than stores without.